nexssp/cli/README.md

-nexss Id --nxsAs="X" # if nxsAs it will be saved as nexss Id --nxsAs="X" --server # it will start a server nexss Id --nxsField # nxsField can be used for select data from some field. here nxsField is the same as nxsField=nxsOut nexss https://nexss.com --nxsField --server # It will serve nexss.com on new address
+nexss Id --nxsAs="X" # if nxsAs it will be saved as nexss Id --nxsAs="X" --server # it will start a server nexss Id --nxsField # nxsField can be used for select data from some field. here nxsField is the same as nxsField=nxsOut nexss https://nexss.com --nxsField --server # As nexss [url] reads url, with --server it will serve the url on 127.0.0.1:9369

 ```